 - Your knees should be a little bent to avoid the upper part of your back.

 - Stay in this arch for 2 to 5 minutes, increasing retention slowly over time.

 - This arching needs you to sit on the floor, with the middle part pressed back on the edge of a chair seat.

 - Lie back, letting your head return to the back of the chair.

-- Avoid hyperextend the neck, hold the head with your hands or a firm pillow to maintain control.
+- Avoid hyperextending the neck; hold the head with your hands or a firm pillow.

 - Your knees should remain bent along.

 - Stay in this arch for 2 to 5 minutes, increasing retention slowly over time.